Road Occupation Permit

 When is a ROP required?

-ROP's are required under Council's Local Laws for anyone carrying out works within a road reserve.
+ROP's are required under Council's Local Laws and the Road Management Act for anyone carrying out works within a road reserve.
 These works include, but are not limited to the construction, alteration or maintenance of:

 - vehicle crossings